Q. What are the advantages of living on campus?

 Q. What is the cost?

 A. The four-bedroom apartment costs vary.
-Details are provided on the Estimated Cost page.
+Details are provided on the Room Rates page.
 Included in the cost are utilities, laundry, cable service, high-speed and wireless Internet access.

 Q. When does the housing process begin?